Published On: Thu, Feb 14th, 2013

 Back to back away wins at Genoa and Catania seemingly pulled the club around and as they headed towards the Christmas break with an outstanding 1-0 home win over AS Roma.

-Once they had returned from the Christmas break, Corini’s men followed the tremendous home win over Roma with an equally stunning 1-0 win away at Roma’s city rivals in the Stadio Olimpico, before the last two results have brought them back down to Earth.
+Once they had returned from the Christmas break, Corini’s men followed the tremendous home win over Roma with an equally stunning 1-0 win away at Roma’s city rivals Lazio in the Stadio Olimpico, before the last two results have brought them back down to Earth.

 Corini set about making his mark on the squad in the January transfer window.
 Out went long standing first choice keeper Stefano Sorrentino, surprisingly sold to relegation threatened Palermo.
 In return, Albanian shot-stopper Samir Ujkani was signed on loan from Palermo.
 Corini also made a trio of loan signings from relegation strugglers Genoa.